If your relationship is stuck in frustrating patterns, and you want to get back on track,

 I am committed to providing affordable therapy for couples.

-I charge $100 for a 75-minute session and offer several spots at a generous sliding scale for couples dealing with financial hardship/crisis.
+I charge $100 for a 75-minute session/$120 for 90 minutes and offer several spots at a generous sliding scale for couples dealing with financial hardship/crisis.
 Please don't hesitate to ask me about this.
 I can also point you towards low-cost counseling resources.

 I also offer a free 20-minute consultation on the phone.
 I do not take insurance.
-I donate 10% of my pre-tax earnings to several non-profit organizations that advocate for social and economic justice, gender equality, peacemaking and anti-racism.
+I donate 10% of my pre-tax earnings to several domestic and international non-profit organizations that advocate social, racial and economic justice, gender equality, peacemaking and disarmament and ending hunger.

 If my schedule is full and I cannot fit you in, please see my list of referrals (below), or email me and I will do my best to help you.